-The play begins with British soldiers, Nigel and Lucas, wandering through the Ashanti Burial Garden (cemetery), seeking Thomas – a young Ashanti boy.
+The play begins with British soldiers Nigel and Lucas, wandering through the Ashanti Burial Garden (cemetery), seeking Thomas— a young Ashanti boy.
 There, they encounter Pak Kenwe, an Ashanti young man, and Ambassador Sutherland, their boss, who are also looking for Thomas.
-Pak Kenwe warns all of the men to find the boy as quickly as possible and get out of the garden – that mortals are no longer welcome in this place now that the demons arrived.
-The party breaks up to continue their search when both Nigel and Lucas are pulled off their feet and into a tree where they are eaten by unseen monsters.
-Sutherland tries to run away but the gate to the garden has become mysteriously locked.
+Pak Kenwe warns all the men to find the boy as quickly as possible and get out of the garden— that mortals are no longer welcome in this place now that the demons have arrived.
+The party breaks up to continue their search when both Nigel and Lucas are pulled off their feet and into a tree, where they are eaten by unseen monsters.
+Sutherland tries to run away, but the gate to the garden has become mysteriously locked.
 Pak Kenwe cautions that the only way out of this place will be to appease the demons and be granted their pardon.

-Just then, Anansi shows up – Pak Kenwe’s uncle, and a wiley spider at that.
+Just then, Anansi shows up— Pak Kenwe’s uncle, and a wily spider at that.
 He offers to help Sutherland appease the demons in exchange for a pardon; it turns out that Anansi was caught stealing from the British food storehouses to help feed his starving family.
-Sutherland agrees, and Anansi produces a bag with a pardon prepped for Sutherland’s signature, a silver cross, some photographs and two mangoes.
+Sutherland agrees, and Anansi produces a bag with a pardon prepped for Sutherland’s signature, a silver cross, some photographs, and two mangoes.
 The three journey into the burial garden to encounter the demons.

-The first demon is Mmotia – the invisible, dark fairy with backwards feet and horrific features.
-She appears to Anansi after he falsely flatters her and promises her an item of limitless value in exchange for her held.
-After admitting she knows nothing of the missing boy, Anansi tries to trick Mmotia by offering her half of his mango – the only thing he’s eaten all day – as an item of limitless value.
-This angers the fairy who freezes Anansi, steals Pak Kenwe away – and eats him.
+The first demon is Mmotia— the invisible dark fairy with backwards feet and horrific features.
+She appears to Anansi after he falsely flatters her and promises her an item of limitless value in exchange for her hold.
+After she admits she knows nothing of the missing boy, Anansi tries to trick Mmotia by offering her half of his mango— the only thing he’s eaten all day— as an item of limitless value.
+This angers the fairy, who freezes Anansi, steals Pak Kenwe away— and eats him.
 This devastates Anansi.
 We also learn that the Ambassador was unaffected by the demon’s magic.

-The next demon is Obayifo – the shapeshifter.
-They also no nothing of Thomas but threaten to destroy any men that venture into this place, that mortals are no longer welcome here.
-After turning into a devastating tornado, Sutherland is able to fend off Obayifo by throwing his silver cross at the creature, at Anansi’s encouragement.
+The next demon is Obayifo— the shapeshifter.
+They also know nothing of Thomas but threaten to destroy any men that venture into this place, now that mortals are no longer welcome here.
+After Obayifo turns into a devastating tornado, Sutherland is able to fend off the demon by throwing his silver cross at it, at Anansi’s encouragement.
 Obayifo disappears.
 We then learn that the cross was an incredibly valuable family heirloom with silver dating back to the time of Jesus himself.
-We also learn that the British storehouses have lots of food but “not enough to feed the entire village” which has been suffering from a blight.
-Anansi blames the demons for this lack of food, though secretly, we get the sense that he blames the British.
+We also learn that the British storehouses have lots of food but “not enough to feed the entire village,” which has been suffering from a blight.
+Anansi blames the demons for this lack of food, though secretly we get the sense that he blames the British.

-Note: the demons should be represented as puppets and can be double-cast as follows: Pak Kenwe/Asasabonsam, Mmboro/Mmotia and Onini/Obayifo.
-Also, dialog in brackets are translations from Akan are are for the reference for the reader only, they are not to be spoken as part of the character’ speeches.
+Note: The demons should be represented as puppets and can be double-cast as follows: Pak Kenwe/Asasabonsam, Mmboro/Mmotia and Onini/Obayifo.
+Also, dialogue in brackets are translations from Akan and are for the reader's reference only; they are not to be spoken as part of the character’ speeches.